Econiverse/econiverse/content/help_build_econiverse/edit_locally/_index.md

 At this point, you should have then entire site downloaded locally and a way to run it, so, let's test it!
-Using the command line, navigate to the location where you cloned TheTravelGuide.
+Using the command line, navigate to the location where you cloned *econiverse*.
 Once there, run `hugo server -D`.
 You should be able to open the website by navigating to *localhost:1313* in your browser.

 ## Download Atom